suvanjanprasai/KNN-classifier/README.md

 # KNN-classifier
-It is a program that uses KNN algorithm to classify input datapoints into a specific class of the dataset.
+It is a program that uses the KNN algorithm to classify input data points into a specific class of the dataset.
+This program not only finds the nearer data points to the input data points, but also plots the data points with a hover and a scroll wheel zoom feature.